SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 * How much storage you saved
 * How much storage you could save

-The **Clean Up** link opens the **Storage Metrics report** where you can select the workspaces you want to perform a storage clean up on.
+The **Clean Up** link opens the **Storage Metrics report**, where you can select the workspaces on which you want to perform a storage clean-up.

 ![Storage tile ](../.gitbook/assets/dashboard-storage-tile.png)

 {% hint style="info" %}
 **Hint!**
-The used storage number is calculated for all the files, including those in the recycle bin, as well as archived files.
+The used storage number is calculated for all files, including those in the recycle bin and archived files.
 OneDrive storage is not included in the metrics.
 {% endhint %}

 {% hint style="warning" %}
 **Please note!**
 Storage data displayed on the Dashboard can differ from the data provided by the **SharePoint admin center** since it doesn't include changes made within the last 24-48 hours, as described [here](https://docs.microsoft.com/en-us/sharepoint/manage-site-collection-storage-limits).
 {% endhint %}